cnaslain/ansible/README.md

 Forked from Jerome Penekuzu Ansible workshop

+Install prerequisites (on a Windows workstation):
-Download and install Vagrant from https://www.vagrantup.com/downloads.html Download and install VirtualBox from https://www.virtualbox.org/wiki/Downloads
+- Download and install Vagrant from https://www.vagrantup.com/downloads.html
+- Download and install VirtualBox from https://www.virtualbox.org/wiki/Downloads

 Clone this repo; and cd into it.